Technology and Process Change.

 Documenting your current state is a critical investment in the success of your implementation.
 Give it the time and effort it needs, and your journey to those business outcomes will be a lot more rewarding.

-The People Side of Supply Chain Risk ManagementTo guide the organization through a big change you need to understand who is impacted and how.
-Managing this change is crucial.
-We'll show you how.
+The People Side of Supply Chain Risk ManagementTo guide your organization through a big change you need to understand who is impacted and how.

 Phil Knight, the legendary founder of Nike, said “supply and demand is always the root problem in business.”
 Weak demand for a product is a bitter pill for any company to swallow.
 Inability to meet demand based on supply challenges is maddening.